 Constellations are groups of stars that form a picture.
 These pictures were given names and for millennia have been used as a tool for navigation and to share significant cultural stories.
 Astronomers use these constellations to delineate portions of the sky and as a way for locating astronomical objects.
-In February the following constellations dominate the spring sky:
+In May the following constellations dominate the autumn sky:

-- Orion – the hunter is high in the northern sky after sunset.
+- Orion – the hunter is on his side, low in the western sky after sunset.
 Orion is easy to find, with the best-known feature of this constellation the ‘Saucepan’ asterism.
-This is a familiar group of stars for those of us in the southern hemisphere and is Orion’s belt and sword (Orion is upside down for us in the southern hemisphere).
-Below the ‘Saucepan’ you should see the red supergiant star, Betelgeuse.
-Betelgeuse has a distinct reddish tinge to our eye and is the shoulder of Orion.
-Above the ‘Saucepan’ and diagonally opposite Betelgeuse is a brilliant white star – Rigel, one of Orion’s knees.
-Rigel is a blue-white supergiant star which is about 60,000 times more luminous than our own Sun.
+This is a familiar group of stars for those of us in the southern hemisphere and is Orion’s belt and sword.

-- Carina – is high in the south eastern sky and represents the keel of a ship.
+- Carina – is high in the southern sky and represents the keel of a ship.
 Carina was originally part of the constellation Argo Navis (Argo was the ship of Jason and the Argonauts) and the nearby constellations of Vela (the sails) and Puppis (the stern) formed the rest of the ship.
 In 1756, Nicolas Louis de Lacaille published his catalogue of the southern stars showing Argo Navis divided into the three constellations we see today.
-Canopus, the second brightest star in the sky, can be found in Carina.
-It is a white supergiant star about 313 light years away.
+Canopus, the second brightest star in the sky, can be found in Carina and is a white supergiant star about 313 light years away.

-- Vela – is high in the south eastern sky and represents the sails of the former constellation Argo Navis.
-During the division of Argo Navis, the stars in Vela were not given new Greek letter designations so Vela has no alpha or beta stars, instead Gamma Velorum is the brightest star in this constellation.
+- Vela – is high in the southern sky and represents the sails of the former constellation Argo Navis.
+During the division of Argo Navis, the stars in Vela were not given new Greek letter designations so Vela has no alpha or beta stars, instead gamma Velorum is the brightest star in this constellation.

 For the monthly movements of the Moon, check out our Moon Phase Calendar.